frichickens/Self-Supervised-Learning-comparisons/README.md

 - BYOL
 - DINO

-Scripts are provided inside each folder
+Scripts to reproduce results are provided in the folder:
+'''
+Self-Supervised-Learning-comparisons/train_lightly/scripts
+'''